Gordon Hawkins (baritone): 2010/20s

 In addition to singing repertoire of Verdi, Puccini, and Wagner, Hawkins has forayed into the repertoire written in the 21st century.
-This includes, most recently, his portrayal and creation of the role of the Reverend in Blue by Jeanne Tesori in 2019.
+This includes, most recently, his portrayal and creation of the role of the Reverend in Blue by Jeanine Tesori in 2019.
 This role has taken him to the stages of Glimmerglass Opera, Washington National Opera, Seattle Opera, Michigan Opera Theatre, and he has recorded the opera for Pentatone Records.
-Other contemporary opera roles include Alvaro in Florencia del Amazonas and The Warden in Dead Man Walking.
+Other contemporary opera roles include Alvaro in Daniel Catán's Florencia en el Amazonas and The Warden in Jake Heggie's Dead Man Walking.
 In April 2023, he premiered in the new opera, Proximity, for the Lyric Opera of Chicago.

 Teaching career

-In addition to performing, Hawkins is currently Professor of Voice at Arizona State University, a position he has held since August 2015.
+In addition to performing, Hawkins is currently professor of voice at Arizona State University, a position he has held since August 2015.
 In April 2023, Hawkins performed the bass solo in Beethoven's Ninth Symphony with the Arizona State University Choirs and Orchestra.